Ksyula/Multithreading-Scraping-in-Python/README.md

 ### Parallel web scraping
-This small project is a training task for web scraping.
+This small project is a training task of a web scraping.

 #### Goal
 The script extracts names and prices of the Top-100 crypto coins and stores the data into a db.
 The task is quite contrived and serves mainly for study purpose considering the fact there are exhaustive sources containing both real-time and historical data across the internet.